alex-silcock/java-matching-engine/README.md

 - OrderCancel

 ##### Order
-An order is parameterised by a ticker, quantity, side and price.
+An order is parameterised by a ticker, quantity, side, price, stpfId [self-trading prevention functionlity](https://www.ice.com/publicdocs/futures/IFEU_Self_Trade_Prevention_Functionality_FAQ.pdf), and stpf instruction.

-The order message is 29 bytes, eight for the header, and 21 for the message itself.
+The order message is 36 bytes, eight for the header, and 28 for the message itself.

 ##### OrderCancel
 An order cancel is parameterised by an orderId.